Growing Up With A Narcissistic Mother

 In Her Last Death, writer Susanna Sonnenberg gets a call to say her mother has been in a car crash and may not survive.
 Her mother has pretended to be dying so many times to manipulate her daughter into feeling sorry for her and get her attention, that this time the adult Susanna decides not to rush to her side.
 Hence the book’s title.

 And in the most famous memoir about growing up with a self-absorbed mother, Mommie Dearest, about film star Joan Crawford, her adopted daughter Christina recounts a litany of abusive behaviour, including being beaten with a wire coathanger she’d used rather than the expensive padded ones that kept her clothes in daughter-of-a-movie-star condition.

-But what if you feel your relationship with your mother isn’t worth celebrating?
-What if she demands to be put first every day so that when it’s her ‘special’ day you kind of resent it?
+So what if you feel your relationship with your mother isn't what you want it to be?
+What if she has always demanded to be put first?
 What if the way she behaves has made you minimise contact or even cut off from her?
-Or what if you buy her the world’s best present, take her to her favourite restaurant and still she finds something wrong with it so you feel once again you’ve failed her?
+Or what if you can't do anything for her without being criticised?

 It’s almost a heresy to say so, but there are mothers – like the ones quoted above - who aren’t that motherly.
 There are parents who, for various reasons, have turned the archetypal parent/child relationship on its head so that while parents are meant to be selfless and give endlessly to their children, it’s the children who’re required to attend to the parent’s every whim or all hell breaks loose.

 And while the memoirs I’ve quoted might sound extreme, the impact of a me-me-me parent is a common reason people come to therapy.
 The only difference between stories I hear in the consulting room and those in the memoirs quoted is that the authors have written them down.